Interview with Ian Lomas of Woods Bagot

 Can you tell us about your favorite project and why it stands out?

 Meadowbank Schools K-12, Sydney, Australia A new public school for 2,700 students in a deprived area of Sydney.
 Choosing a favorite project is a cruel question, but this project fulfilled a dream to lead a team in making an inclusive public school, infused with joy and care, where there is a place for everyone.
 The final design was recognized by my peers with the awards for Best School in the World and Best Use of Color in any Building at the World Architecture Festival.
 A school is an investment in the future of a community.
-We began by spending time both in schools with teachers and students, and with the government to understand their investment plans and the country’s demographics.
+We began by spending time both in schools with teachers and students and with the government to understand their investment plans and the country’s demographics.
 This made us realize how the regulations and standards inhibited education, and the buildings that were being built were unable to adapt to either changing pedagogy, construction cost, or climate.
 We put forward an alternate teaching module based on the school community’s needs that was scalable from a single classroom to a new school and could be built using off-site construction employing the materials from the immediate local areas.
-This was evolved in partnership with Government, Unions, and the construction industry to create new standards and guidelines- a model for future schools.
+This was evolved in partnership with the Government, Unions, and the construction industry to create new standards and guidelines- a model for future schools.
 At the heart of this project- and every project- is the sense of joy.
 I am a believer that one can immediately sense if a project was conceived and developed with joy and empathy for all the potential end-users- or not.
 Nowhere is this more important than in the buildings for the most vulnerable and with the least agency in our society: children.

 Meadowbank School / Woods Bagot